- CLASS: Mammalia (Mammals)

 AT THE ZOO

 Nubian ibex can be seen in the Zoo's new Ethiopian Highlands habitat at Conrad Prebys Africa Rocks.
-They can also be seen on Baboon Cam, which shows live video from Africa Rocks' Nubian ibex and gelada exhibit, in addition to the hamadryas baboon troop.
+They can also be seen on the Zoo's Baboon Cam, which shows live video from Africa Rocks' Nubian ibex and gelada exhibit, in addition to the hamadryas baboon troop.

 The Nubian ibex faces numerous threats, although they vary depending on geographic location.
 Competition with livestock and feral camels poses a threat in Egypt and Saudi Arabia; and so does competition with expanding feral donkey populations in Oman.
 The fluctuation in availability and distribution of waterholes in Egypt is also likely to be a major influence on ibex populations.
 Habitat loss and degradation provides significant cause for concern.
 High numbers of tourists are found at watering, feeding, and birthing sites within Israel, and the extension of back roads, livestock encroachment, and other development pressures are quickly degrading habitat in Saudi Arabia, within the ibex’s remaining refuges.
 The small size and fragmentation of remaining ibex populations is worrisome, because limited opportunities for dispersal may lead to reduced genetic diversity and decreased chances of survival.
 Hunting is an additional threat to the species across its range.
 In Yemen, automatic weapons are owned by many people throughout the country; this is where hunting probably poses the greatest threat to the ibex.